 Unique edition of The House of the Spirits for its 40 years and Allende’s 80

+(Corrects the lead.
+Good: twice as many as his first novel has)

-Miami, Jul 27 (EFE).- Isabel Allende, the most widely read living writer in Spanish in the world, will be 80 years old this August 2, half the age of her first novel, “The House of the Spirits,” by the that a commemorative edition will be published in October with the same cover as the 1982 one.
+Miami, Jul 27 (EFE).- Isabel Allende, the most widely read living writer in Spanish in the world, will be 80 years old this August 2, twice as old as her first novel, “The House of the Spirits,” by the that a commemorative edition will be published in October with the same cover as the 1982 one.

 The Chilean author will write an unpublished preface for the special edition, which will be published on October 13 in Spain, Latin America and the United States (in Spanish) in print, ebook and audiobook format, the Penguin Random House publishing group reported Wednesday.